Holiday Cactus Plants - Christmas Cactus Vs. Thanksgiving Cactus Vs. Easter Cactus - What's the Difference?

 Holiday cacti earn their names because they tend to bloom around specific holidays, adding a touch of natural beauty to our festive decorations.

 During the Christmas season, a lot of plants that are marketed as types of Christmas cacti are actually not true Christmas cacti at all.
-These plants are usually hybrids of Thanksgiving cacti, which are similar but not exactly the same.
+These plants are usually hybrids of Thanksgiving cacti, which are similar but not exactly the same, and are marketed as Holiday cactus.
 The growers manipulate the blooming process to make them flower around Christmas time.
 By carefully controlling the duration of light and darkness, they can trigger the plants to bloom around Christmas time.

 How to identify the Holiday cactus Types - Basic Differences